 The last few years have been among the most turbulant on record for small businesses.

-And that has led to some interesting UK small business statistics.
+All of these, and more, has led to some interesting UK small business statistics.
 There have been changes in both new company formations and the number going under.
-Yet, the overall makeup of the UK business world still has many familiar stats.
+Yet, the overall makeup of the UK corporate world still has many familiar stats.

 Here’s our UK small business statistics roundup, including: